Mary Lee's Corvette: History

 In 2002, MLC recorded a cover album of Bob Dylan's Blood on the Tracks, recorded live at Arlene's Grocery.
 In his review of the album Rolling Stone critic David Fricke wrote that "the bright bite in Mary Lee Kortes' voice [has] the high-mountain sunshine of Dolly Parton, with a sweet-iron undercoat of Chrissie Hynde."

-MLC's fourth album 700 Miles was released in 2003 and included mainly songs written or co-written by Cortes with the exception of a cover of Townes Van Zandt's "No Place To Fall".
+MLC's fourth album 700 Miles was released in 2003 and included mainly songs written or co-written by Kortes with the exception of a cover of Townes Van Zandt's "No Place To Fall".
+Jon Pareles of The New York Times wrote, "Transparency reigns in the songs of Mary Lee Kortes.
+On 700 Miles, her voice is clear, her lyrics direct and her music poised and tuneful.
+With flickers of wry humor, she sings about love and hopes and memories in songs so meticulously crafted they sound completely natural."
 Washington Post critic Mike Joyce noted the influence of both Bob Dylan and John Hiatt within her song writing on this album.
 He further stated that, "The uncluttered yet often imaginatively textured arrangements are a big plus, too, placing the focus where it ought to be—on Kortes's enchanting voice and tale-spinning."
+MLC toured the US, UK and Europe in support of the album, opening for Joe Jackson who later guested on Kortes's most recent release, Will Anybody Know That I Was Here: The Songs of Beulah Rowley.

 MLC's fifth album Love, Loss & Lunacy was released in 2006 with Emergent Records.
 The band toured the United Kingdom as well as the United States for performances of this album's music.

+In 2023, Kortes released Will Anybody Know That I Was Here: The Songs of Beulah Rowley.
+A concept album about a Depression-era singer and songwriter, the record was produced by Hal Willner, his last individual-artist album.
+The album has been called "quite simply, spectacular" by The Alternate Root and is set for UK and European release in 2024.